mgold95/mgold95.github.io/about.md

 For more information about my side projects and professional experience, please contact me via email, michael@, or [via LinkedIn][2].

-My academic and professional interests include financial markets, systems & embedded programming, hardware engineering and design, and computer security.
+My academic and professional interests include financial markets, telecommunications, systems & embedded programming, hardware engineering and design, and computer security.

-Other things of particular interest to me include statistics, history, music, and politics.
+Other things of particular interest to me include economics, statistics, history, and music.

 I spend a great deal of my time reading (all sorts of things like FiveThirtyEight to the Wall Street Journal, to classics like The Count of Monte Cristo, to nonfiction works and textbooks).
-Some other hobbies include running, playing acoustic guitar and singing, working on various side projects, writing, playing any sports, and following baseball.
+Some other hobbies include volunteering with [Crisis Text Line][3], cooking, running, playing acoustic guitar and singing, writing, and playing mostly any sport.

 Thanks for visiting.